Welcome to Matrix Education

 You can see a copy of an actual student’s Australian Tertiary Admission Rank Advice from UAC (The University Admissions Centre) below.
 The student obtained an ATAR of 99.7.
 This means this student performed better than 99.7% of their cohort.

 The ATAR allows universities to rank students for selection into their courses.
 It’s calculated by universities and released by the UAC.
-Visit UAC website to view cut-offs for different university courses or visit the Matrix ATAR Calculator to search the University Courses.
+Visit UAC website to view cut-offs for different university courses or visit the Matrix ATAR Calculator to get an estimate of your ATAR.

 Students study different combinations of HSC subjects.
 Therefore comparing a student’s overall performance based on HSC marks is difficult.